trespass

 young people served with trespass notice

-A trespass order bans the young person from entering the site, but it does not stop them from communicating by phone, letter or email.
+A trespass order bans the young person from entering the site, but it does not stop them from communicating by phone, letter, or email.